Puneeth-n/epazote/README.md

 By default if a [302 Status code](https://en.wikipedia.org/wiki/HTTP_302) is received, **Epazote** will not follow it, if you would like to follow all redirects, this setting must be set to **true**.

+### services - insecure (boolean true/false)
+This option explicitly allows to perform "insecure" SSL connections.
+It will disable the certificate verification.

 ### services - timeout in seconds (int)
 Timeout specifies a time limit for the HTTP requests, A value of zero means no